 New Patient Registration

-New patients are requested to make an appointment with the Practice Nurse in the treatment Room where they will have the opportunity to discuss their medical history, learn about the organisation of the Practice and have some simple, but important tests carried out.
+New patients are requested to make an appointment with the Practice Nurse where they will have the opportunity to discuss their medical history and have some simple, but important tests carried out.

 Newly registered patients with children under 5 years old are asked to provide us with details of previous immunisations your child may have had.
 It is extremely important that these are recorded in the patient’s record.

 Forms to Download

 When registering with the Health Centre please bring a forms of ID with proof of your address.